cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

 This version transfers all bulb functionality to the SmartThings groovy files and then uses the node server (T_-LinkSeverLite.js) as a HTTP to UDP bridge.
 The objective is to have a UDP ready device handler for when and if SmartThings starts to support the TP-Link IOT UDP sockets.

+Version 2.0.
+Added functionality to detect a TP-Link device off-line.
+Added a NodeJSBridge Device Handler and code in TP-LinkServerLite.js to allow refreshing status and restarting bridge (these will only work if the bridge and software are already working).
+The NodeJSBridge Device Handler is OPTIONAL.

 These instructions are designed for an initial installation of the TP-Link Internet of Things (IOT) devices into the SmartThings environment.

 Features: